ds0nt/go-react-boilerplate/README.md

 ```
  will hit up the golang api provided

+The server api uses http://github.com/ant0ine/go-json-rest/rest, which is a thin layer around the standard "net/http" to provide nice json API functionality, and also has some nice middlewares.

  # Contribute

  If you can pretty things up with your style of coding, please do so and pull request :)